 Soil Description: Rocky soils.

 Conditions Comments: This species takes occasional summer water.
-In the garden, fritillaries are often finicky, the bulbs are eaten by gophers, and the foliage is devoured by snails and slugs.
-In addition, plants often take a year or two off from flowering, making only a single, broad, tongue-shaped basal leaf during those times.
+Often finicky in the garden, the bulbs are eaten by gophers, and the foliage is devoured by snails and slugs.
+Also, plants often take a year or two "off" from flowering, making only a single, broad, tongue-shaped basal leaf during those times.
 To assure good flowering, one needs a colony of several bulbs.

 Benefit